Mercato: Fofana, Lenglet, Kamara … the very French cast of Newcastle in central defense – football

 Paris Saint-Germain?
 Manchester City?
 Real Madrid?
 No, these last days, the club which agitates the gazettes mercato, it is Newcastle!

-Now presented as the richest club in the world following their buyout by the Saudi Arabian Public Investment Fund, the Magpies will be active as soon as the winter transfer window, with an estimated envelope of 220 million euros.
+Now presented as the richest club in the world following their takeover by the Saudi Arabian Public Investment Fund, the Magpies will be activated as soon as the winter transfer window, with an estimated envelope of 220 million euros.

 Newcastle position themselves for Fofana

 Among the positions where recruits are expected, is that of central defender.
 Besides the Englishman James Tarkowski (Burnley) and the Ivorian Eric Bailly (Manchester United), a very French cast is emerging in this sector!
-Indeed, RMC Sport tells us that the current 19th in the Premier League has rigged Wesley Fofana (20, Leicester) as a priority!
+Indeed, RMC Sport tells us that the current 19th in the Premier League has rigged Wesley Fofana (20 years old, Leicester) as a priority!

 The Habs international was considered one of the rising stars in his post before being brutally slowed down by a pronounced fracture in August.
 An injury that the former Stphanois still heals but which does not cool Newcastle at all!
 The Toons have in fact informed Leicester of their intention to make an offer as soon as Bleuet is restored (early 2022) and they have already made contact with his entourage.
 Evaluated 40 million euros by the Transfermarkt site and announced on the shelves of Real Madrid before injuring himself, the native of Marseille is currently focusing on his rehabilitation and he has obviously not been particularly receptive to the first approaches of his rich suitor, reaffirming his attachment to the Foxes.